 The polar bear’s jaw movement has a limited horizontal motion in fact they are not able to move the upper and lower jaws on sideways.
 They can have a smooth vertical movement though.
 Polar bears have shallow mandibular fossae which resembles like that of a dog.
 They are thought to possess much pronounced dentary as compared to other marine mammals.

 How Do Polar Bears Swallow Food?

-Polar bears swallow food more than they chew.
+Polar bears are more likely to swallow food than they chew.
 The jaw muscles act in coordination with each other to pass the food via oral cavity through the larynx.
-The bones of the head are likely to facilitate swallowing process.
+The bones of the head likely facilitate in swallowing process.
 The hyoid apparatus which holds the larynx in place supports the tongue is extremely significant while swallowing and feeding.
 Muscles that will move the hyoid apparatus up and down occur in between basihyal and tongue.

 How Many Teeth does a Polar Bear have?

 Polar bears are arguably the most carnivorans in the bear family.
 The only characteristic adaptation that makes icy bears the most carnivorous is their sharp teeth.
 The polar bear has 42 teeth in total with the cheek teeth appear to be more pointed than in the brown bears.
 Besides the bear’s canines are not only sharper but also greater in size than in brown bears.
 These large canines describe the exclusive meat-eating ability of a bear more than any other teeth.
 Polar bears have dental formula of 126.96.36.199.1.4.3 which they share with all other Ursids.